 Personal Capital Retirement Calculator

-It also has a retirement planning tool that takes your actual data and helps you plan for your retirement.
+The retirement planning tool takes your live data and helps you plan for your retirement.

 Here is what my retirement planner shows: